quent043/stake-vote/README.md

  - Implement a Pausable strategy
  - Add Arbitration (in case of a hack, to render a survey null)
- - Add NFT owning to  voting conditions
+ - Add NFT staking to  voting conditions
- - Use Viem (didn't have time to find good viem tools for UUPS proxy deployments)
+ - Use Viem instead of Ethers (didn't have time to find good viem tools for UUPS proxy deployments)
  - Add a locking period in staking contract.
 Tokens are locked for the duration of the survey and can be redeemed after the end timestamp.